 Let us contemplate parts and wholes.
 The progression of many into one.
 It’s human nature to assemble, but what do we form when we do?

-In Illuminations, German philosopher and critic Walter Benjamin welcomes us into his library—a pile of books yet unpacked, promises of greatness:
+In his collection of essays on art and being, German philosopher and critic Walter Benjamin welcomes us into his library—a pile of books yet unpacked, promises of greatness:

 I am unpacking my library.
 Yes, I am.
 The books are not yet on the shelves, not yet touched by the mild boredom of order.
 I cannot march up and down their ranks to pass them in review before a friendly audience.
 You need not fear any of that.